Is AI accurate? Is it like a search engine?

 Despite AIs' ability to produce grammatically correct text and coherent images, these tools have some serious limitations:

-- AIs frequently make-up facts and citations, and share them with confidence.
+• AIs frequently make-up facts and share them with confidence.
 These errors have been nicknamed "hallucinations" although "confabulations" might be a more accurate term.

-- AIs are good at producing grammatically correct text and visually coherent images, but on review by an expert the content may be shown to contain errors, some of them serious.
+• AIs are good at producing grammatically correct text and visually coherent images, but review by an expert may show that the content contains errors, some of them serious.

-- AIs contain biases and other harmful content embedded in the data-sets on which they were trained.
-This means that they may sometimes return inappropriate or harmful content.
+• AIs contain biases and other harmful content embedded in the data-sets on which they were trained.
+This means they may sometimes generate inappropriate or harmful content.

 Is AI like a search engine?

-Although AIs such as ChatGPT and Copilot will confidently return results that sound plausible, they are quite different from search engines like Google.
+Although AIs such as ChatGPT and Copilot will confidently return results that sound plausible, the way they work is quite different from search engines like Google.

 A traditional search engine will analyze your inquiry and provide you with a list of specific links to visit to find pertinent information.
 Your ability to vet the information is based, in part, on the link you visit, and whether or not you know it to be a reliable source.

-It can be challenging to vet or fact-check content generated by AI.
-The AI does not provide citations for the thousands or millions of pieces of data it references when generating a response.
+It can be challenging to fact-check content generated by AI.
+The AI does not provide citations for the millions of pieces of data it references when generating a response.
 So you can't tell when its drawing from reliable sources.
-So you're left to vet and fact-check the generated content yourself.
+It's your responsibility to vet the generated content yourself.
 If you lack the expertise to do that you'll have to ask someone who does have that expertise for help.

 A word of advice about using AI for teaching —

-Because of these serious limitations in generative AIs, our advice is that you use it primarily for things like:
+Because of generative AIs serious limitations, our advice is to use it primarily for things like:

 A word of caution about AI security —